 Consumers' Sales and Service Tax (CSST) and Use Tax:

 West Virginia has a 6 percent consumers' sales and service tax and a use tax.
 Sales of goods and service to a manufacturer for direct use in manufacturing are exempt from CSST (for in-state purchases) and from the use tax (for out-of-state purchases).

-This is a one-time $30 tax required for each location in which business activity is conducted.
+The rate of this tax is $30 biennially for each location in which business activity is conducted.
 Businesses generating annual gross income of less than $4,000 are exempt from payment but still must file to obtain the certificate.
-Business Registration Certificates issued on or after July 1, 2010 will be issued on a permanent basis and not subject to renewal.
+Business Registration Certificates (either initial registration or renewals) issued for periods beginning on or after July 1, 2010 will be a permanent certificate and not subject to biennial renewal.

 In West Virginia, ad valorem property taxes are local taxes.
 The assessed value of non-utility property is set by locally elected county officials.
 Utility and industrial property is valued by a State Board or agency.
 Guidelines are provided by the state to achieve equal and uniform assessed values for property throughout the State.
 Public utility property taxes are collected by the State and remitted to county sheriffs for distribution to local levying bodies.
 County sheriffs collect all other property taxes.
 Property is generally taxed on 60 percent of its appraised value.

 West Virginia State Contact:

 West Virginia Development Office

 Charleston, WV 25305-0311